Blockade of Nagorno-Karabakh: Authenticity of the "environmental activism" claims

-Involvement of the Azerbaijani Government
+Involvement of the Azerbaijani government

-According to media outlets such as Eurasianet, there is "plenty of evidence" to indicate that the Azerbaijani government is involved in the blockade, such as the fact that some of the participants work for Azerbaijani state-affiliated organizations and are promoted by the Azerbaijani government.
-The Azerbaijani government has provided the "protestors" with tents and food.
-The foreign minister of Azerbaijan, Jeyhun Bayramov has also said that the participants' demands must be met in order to lift the blockade.
+According to media outlet Eurasianet, there was "plenty of evidence" to indicate that the Azerbaijani government was involved in the "eco-activist" component of the blockade, such as the fact that some of the participants worked for Azerbaijani state-affiliated organizations and were promoted by the Azerbaijani government.
+The Azerbaijani government provided the protesters with tents and food.
+The foreign minister of Azerbaijan, Jeyhun Bayramov also said that the participants' demands needed to be met in order to lift the blockade.